tansonlee/flocking-simulation/README.md

 <img src="assets/flocking-simulation.gif" width="600px">

-The boid algorithm consists of 3 rules:
+The boid algorithm consists of 3 rules which apply to the local flock (within a perception distance and a viewing angle):

 |Rule|Description|
 |----|----|